-From inspection of Figure 2 it is clear that the relative abundance of H and He vary with energy and from event to event.
-This is further illustrated in Figure 7, which plots the H/He ratio as a function of time at ~10 MeV/nuc, and in Figure 8, where the H to He ratio is plotted as function of energy/nucleon for each event.
-In all these events the H/He ratio varies by a factor of ~3 to 50 from ~0.1 to ~100 MeV/nucleon (see also Mazur et al. 1993).
-Note that only in one case (Event 2) is the trend of the data at ~2 MeV/nucleon consistent with the average SEP ratio of H/He = 27.5 derived by Reames (1995) by summing a large number of gradual SEP events in the energy interval from 1 to 4 MeV/nucleon.
-This is perhaps not surprising given that the H/He values are varying significantly with energy and from event to event.
-The sudden change in the H/He ratio near ~20 MeV/nucleon in some of the events occurs because the break in the He spectra occurs at a lower energy/nucleon than the break in the H spectra (see Figures 3 and 5).
+From inspection of Figure 4 it is clear that the relative abundance of H and He vary with energy and from event to event.
+This is illustrated in Figure 9, which plots that H/He ratio as a function of time at ~10 MeV/nuc, and in Figure 10, where the H to He ratio is plotted as function of energy/nucleon.
+In each of these events the H/He ratio varies by a factor of ~3 to 50 from ~0.1 to ~100 MeV/nucleon (see also Mazur et al. 1993).
+There is no indication of a preference for the "coronal" ratio of H/He = 28 derived by Reames (1998) by summing a large number of SEP events at an energy of ~5 MeV/nucleon.
+The sudden change in the H/He ratio above ~10 MeV/nucleon in some of the events occurs because the break in the He spectra occurs at a lower energy/nucleon than the break in the H spectra (see Figures 5 and 7).

-Also shown in Figure 7 is the H/He ratio obtained from fits to the spectra using the Ellison-Ramaty and Band et al. spectral shapes.
+Also shown in Figure 10 is the H/He ratio obtained from fits to the spectra using the Ellison-Ramaty and Band et al. spectral shapes.
 Although both spectra fits can represent the transition in the ratio from low to high energy, they differ greatly at higher energies, with the extrapolated Ellison-Ramaty fits suggesting that the He/H ratio continues to increase more than is indicated by the extrapolated Band et al. fits.
 This difference may have relevance to the extrapolation of SEP spectra of heavier species.